Guidebook

 Forest Route 712 terminates at the trailhead for Charlie Moore Trail 307.
 Pass through the gate in the north-south fence (waypoint 17180, elev.
 6300'), leaving Arizona and the Apache National Forest to enter New Mexico and the Gila National Forest.
 (Note that New Mexico observes Daylight Savings Time, while Arizona does not.
 Eastbound, set your watch one hour ahead during DST.)
 Follow the road that heads southeast, away from the fence.
 In about 0.1 of a mile (waypoint 18010) another road joins from the right and heads back to the border at a metal tank (likely dry).
 Stay on FR 712, which now turns northeast.
 First though, pause for a photo at the "border monument" here at the junction.
 The mileage listed on the sign seems to be a bit off the mark.

 Ignore a lesser road that forks right at 7.9 and continue on graded 2WD FR 106 to a prominent fork at 9.0 (waypoint 18080).
 The GET heads left here onto signed C017, but hikers planning to walk into Glenwood for resupply can instead continue straight (southwest) on C004 to US 180, thereby cutting off about a mile of the highway walk.
-A bridged crossing of the San Francisco River along this detour also facilitates safe passage in high water, whereas the main GET route fords the river (see next).
-(One can access the river from the northwest corner of the bridge, for drinking water, etc.)
+A bridged crossing of the San Francisco River along this detour also facilitates safe passage during high water, whereas the main GET route confronts the river directly (see next).
+(One can access the river from the northwest corner of the bridge, to collect water when it's flowing, etc.)

 The main route descends to a junction with FR 104 (C008, waypoint 18090).
 Turn right and continue a short ways to cross the drainage of the San Francisco River along the roadway.
 In the wet spring of 2005, the ford was 25 feet wide and shin deep, while in the fall of that same year the river was entirely dry here.
+Following the 2012 Whitewater-Baldy Fire in the Mogollon Mountains and subsequent 2013 catastrophic flooding, the river filled with a large volume of sediment and may in fact be dry at the surface here now more often than not.
 Continue east among pastureland, crossing a cattle guard just before reaching US 180, at 9.6.
 Turn left (north) and walk the paved, 2-lane highway's shoulder on a bridge over Mineral Creek.
 The segment ends a short ways beyond, at a junction with Mineral Creek Rd on the right (9.7, waypoint 18110, elev.
 4900').
 The Alma Grill is nearby, as well as the adjacent Alma Trading Company, which has bottled water for sale and also an outside spigot.
 To visit either, head 100 yards north along Highway 180.

 Segment 17